tilde-nlp/sdl-trados-plugin/README.md

 This is achieved by a customised build process that uses the same source to build the solution but uses pre-build steps to ensure that:
-1. the correct SDL SDK dll<i>s</i> are used (to suit the Trados version being built), and
+1. the correct SDL SDK dlls are used (to suit the Trados version being built);
-2. the correct resources are used (to suit the plugin version being built).
+2. the correct resources are used (to suit the plugin version being built);
+3. the correct assembly information and information in the `pluginpackage.manifest.xml` file is used for each of the plugin versions.

-The dll's are handled by the [ReferencesCopy](Custom_targets/ReferencesCopy.targets) custom build target which locates the correct SDL SDK directory and copies the dll<i>s</i>
-found there to the [SDL_references](SDL_references) folder.
+The dlls are handled by the [ReferencesCopy](Custom_targets/ReferencesCopy.targets) custom build target which locates the correct SDL SDK directory and copies the dlls found there to the [SDL_references](SDL_references) folder.

+For each of the plugin versions a seperate `AssemblyInfo` file is maintained containing the plugin-specific assembly information.
+The build process also re-defines the `AssemblyName` attribute for the EU Presidency plugin version.

 The resources are handled by maintaining a seperate `PluginResources.<version sufix>.resx` file for each of the plugin versions.
 The appropriate resource file is then swapped in place